-- Keywords are more difficult to find and to choose (but more rewarding when you do).
-Since there aren’t a lot of keywords (and potential traffic) for B2B, the focus must be on quality over quantity.
-It will take more time to find high quality keywords, but when you do discover them, it might be like striking gold.
-You should begin by using the Google Keyword Planner.
-But don’t stop there.
-Search your topics and competitors in Google, and look at the suggested searches at the bottom of the page of search results, as well as Google predictions via Instant Search.
+- Keywords: They can be more difficult to research, analyze and optimize (but more rewarding when you do).
+Since there may not be a lot of obvious keywords available (and potential traffic) for B2B, the focus must be on quality over quantity.
+It will take more time to find high-intent search terms, but when you do discover them, it is like striking gold.
+You might begin by using the Google Keyword Planner.
+But don’t stop there, it’s very specific to paid search, and not organic (SEO)!
+Go out and search your topics and competitors in Google search directly, and look at the suggested searches at the bottom of the page of search results.
+Take a look at Google predictions via Instant Search.

-- Check for penalty backlinks: You don’t want to be putting out lots of effort only to be slowed down by a penalty such as the Penguin update.
-(We can help you with any issues)
+- Check for penalty back links: You don’t want to be putting out lots of effort only to be slowed down by a penalty such as the Penguin update.

 - Leverage social media: Social media marketing is invaluable for SEO purposes over time.
 While we don’t think Google is using the signals directly, we believe this will change over time.
 For now, the publishing of data across your key social networks not only builds traffic and visibility for your brand, but can have a “2nd wave effect” of links, which are still very important for higher rankings.
 However, many business-to-business companies think that social media is a place where you stay in touch with your friends – not where business is done.
 Social media, however, gives you easy reach and allows you to build and nurture relationships.
 (This speech from Gary Vaynerchuk might open your eyes [7 minutes of “Gary Vaynerchuk: I love Social Media because it sells stuff!”)

 The importance of a full and complete CRM with an auto-responder sequence has been made very clear in case study after case study.
 This is one of your most important assets for lead generation and creating raving fan customers.